european-modelling-hubs/covid19-forecast-hub-europe/data-truth/README.md

   Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden

-- **Data warning!** Recent missing data for cases in: Croatia, Finland, Norway, and Spain
+- **Data warning!** Recent missing data for cases in: Croatia, Cyprus, Denmark, Finland, and Germany

-- **Data warning!** Recent missing data for deaths in: Belgium, Croatia, Finland, Hungary, Iceland, Luxembourg, Netherlands, Norway, and Spain
+- **Data warning!** Recent missing data for deaths in: Croatia, Cyprus, Denmark, Finland, Germany, Hungary, Iceland, Luxembourg, Netherlands, and Norway

 We further evaluate forecasts of cases and deaths against data provided [ECDC](https://www.ecdc.europa.eu/), which we recommend using as the